Skip to content ↓

 Happy learning!

-Mrs. Eder.
-Miss Newman and Miss Walters.
+Mrs. Eder, Miss Newman and Miss Walters.

 Dates for your diary:

-Monday 25th - Friday 31st October: Half Term.
+Monday 16th - Friday 20th February: Half Term.

 Thank you to those of you who attended the meeting.
 Please find the information above.